Vicky Hill (Director)

 Gill is our vivacious practice manager and has brought with her a wealth of knowledge having worked in the industry for years.

-Gill is one multi talented lady – running a farm, working at 110% at whatever she does, plus keeping a busy family buzzing along she has all the skills necessary to keep us all in line.
+Gill is one multi talented lady and works at 110% at whatever she does, plus keeping a busy family buzzing along she has all the skills necessary to keep us all in line.
 Gill has always enjoyed physio, having three very sporty children she understands the importance of being fit and healthy.

 Gill is a people person who loves being front of house meeting people and thrives with the buzz of the busy practice.
 You can’t miss her welcoming smile and friendly face when you arrive.